A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

 \subsection{Overview of MDF-RAGAN Framework}

-In this paper, we aim to construct the SSP of a target location with the help of SST data and SSP distribution of neighboring locations.
-This task is significantly challenging: firstly, the spatial coordinates, SST and SSPs are heterogeneous modal data, which need to be efficiently aligned and fused in a unified feature space; secondly, the SSPs show highly nonlinear variations with environmental variables such as depth, temperature, salinity, etc., which puts stringent requirements on the network's expressive ability.
+In this study, we seek to reconstruct the SSP at a target location using remote sensing SST data and the historical SSP distributions.
+This task presents two major challenges: first, the spatial coordinates, SST values, and SSP measurements constitute heterogeneous modal data, requiring effective alignment and fusion within a unified feature representation; second, the SSPs exhibit highly nonlinear dependencies on environmental factors such as depth, temperature, and salinity, demanding a model with strong expressive power to capture these complex relationships.

-To address these challenges, we propose the MDF-RAGAN, a novel framework consisting of three key components as shown in Fig.~\ref{fig01}.
-We first map three types of heterogeneous data modalities, namely, geographic coordinates of the target point and its surrounding grid, SST, and historical SSPs, into a unified feature space by multi-source data fusion preprocessing; subsequently, we use the cross-modal perturbation attention block to capture the spatial correlation between sound velocity distributions; finally, the end-to-end optimization strategy is constructed by combining the generative adversarial training and the multi-task regression loss to ensure a high level of prediction performance under a small number of samples.
+To address these challenges, we propose MDF-RAGAN, a novel framework comprising three key components, as illustrated in Fig.~\ref{fig01}.
+First, we map three types of heterogeneous input modalities, namely, the geographic coordinates of the target point and its surrounding grid, SST values, and the average profile of historical SSPs, into a unified feature space through multi-source data fusion preprocessing.
+Subsequently, a cross-modal perturbation attention mechanism is employed to capture spatial correlations within sound velocity distributions.
+Finally, an end-to-end optimization strategy is established by integrating generative adversarial training with multi-task regression loss, ensuring robust prediction performance even with limited samples.

+In physical oceanography, underwater sound-speed profiles are governed by temperature, salinity, and pressure, with temperature exerting the dominant control in the upper ocean.
+As the most accessible and spatially continuous thermal observable, sea surface temperature (SST) provides a key boundary condition on mixed-layer temperature and upper-ocean stratification, and previous studies have shown that basin-scale sound-speed structures can be reconstructed from sea-surface variables such as SST and sea surface height (SSH), underscoring the tight coupling between surface thermodynamics and subsurface acoustics \citep{liu2024research}.

+Under climatological and regional regimes, the vertical temperature profile \(T(z)\) therefore exhibits a statistically stable dependence on SST, geographic location, and season, which has been extensively exploited in Argo-based empirical reconstructions and oceanographic climatologies.
+Building on this physical prior, MDF-RAGAN integrates SST, historical SSPs, and geographic coordinates so that SST constrains the surface and mixed-layer state, historical SSPs encode the large-scale background structure, and their joint representation guides the reconstruction of full-depth SSPs in data-sparse regions.